Marusya82/WeTweetRedux/README.md

 The following **additional** features are implemented:

-* [x] Floating button for compose tweet is implemented for fragments
+* [x] Floating button for compose tweet is implemented for all timeline fragments
 * [x] Tweets are persisted in the SQL database for offline access
+* [x] Swipe refresh is implemented for all timelines

 ## Video Walkthrough